 Central to the presentation is the use of the collection of Ohioan, Larry Strayer.
 Strayer is one of the foremost collectors of Civil War photographs in the United States.
 He also has amassed a significant collection of artifacts relating to the War and, in particularly, from communities in southeast Ohio.

-This exhibition, a cooperative venture between a number of area institutions and the Ohio Historical Society, highlights the stories of individuals who served in many capacities during the War, as soldiers, women from relief associations, politicians, fraternal organizations, and religious support groups.
+This exhibition, a cooperative venture between a number of area institutions and the Ohio History Connection, highlights the stories of individuals who served in many capacities during the War, as soldiers, women from relief associations, politicians, fraternal organizations, and religious support groups.

 Marietta's earliest known civilization, Adena/Hopewell moundbuilders, built an extensive mound and earthwork complex where Marietta now resides.
 When Rufus Putnam and company arrived they decided to survey and map the mounds.
 Several were set aside as protected monuments, an unusual act for the 1780s.
 Our museum collection includes their original maps and surveys plus artifacts of the Hopewell period.

 Though no tribe lived at the confluence of the Ohio and Muskingum Rivers, several traveled and hunted throughout the region.
 Delaware, Wyandott, and Pottawattomie tribes were among those that signed the 1789 Fort Harmar Treaty.
 As you tour Campus Martius, view authentic clothing, items of trade, tools, and learn of the culture of these late 18th century Native Americans.